 'Thalipeeth' is a tasty Maharashtrian snack typically made with many different grains.
 But this recipe is a 'thalipeeth' is made with all the ingredients that are suitable to eat during 'fast' or 'vrat'.
-The flour used to make this 'thalipeeth' is called 'upvas bhajani', can be prepared well in advance and stored in the refrigerator for many months.
+The flour used to make this 'thalipeeth' is called 'vrat ka ata' or 'upvas bhajani', can be prepared well in advance and stored in the refrigerator for many months.
 If the flour is ready, it takes only minutes to prepare this tasty snack.
-Serve it hot with yogurt, and sweet lemon pickle.
+(This flour can also be used to make another delicious snack called potato chakli.)
+Serve hot 'vrat ka thalipeeth' with yogurt, and sweet lemon pickle.

-- For 'upvas bhajani' or flour of the 'thalipeeth'
+- For 'vrat ka ata' or 'upvas bhajani' or flour of the 'thalipeeth' (makes 7 cups flour)

 - Samak rice (Barnyard millet / Vrat ke chawal) - 2 & 1/2 cups